skybrud/sky-crop/readme.md

 import Vue from 'vue';
 import SkyCrop from 'sky-crop';

-// If you want to use SkyCrop baseline scss add the following line import './node_modules/sky-crop/src/SkyCrop.scss';
+// If you want to use the baseline scss add the following line import '${YOUR-PROJECT-ROOT-PATH}/node_modules/sky-crop/src/SkyCrop.scss';

 Vue.use(SkyCrop);